-Subsequently, UFS was enhanced by additionally computing derivatives as features (dUFS) \cite{UFS}.
+Subsequently, UFS was enhanced by computing derivatives as features (dUFS) \cite{UFS}.
 The Auto-Regressive (AR) kernel \cite{ARkernel} applies an AR kernel-based distance measure to classify the multivariate time series.
-Auto-Regressive forests for multivariate time series modelling (mv-ARF) \cite{mvARF} uses a tree ensemble.
-Each tree is trained with a different time lags.
-Most recently, WEASEL+MUSE \cite{schafer2017multivariate} builds a multivariate feature vector using a classical bag of patterns approach on each variable with various sliding window sizes to capture discrete features, words and pairs of words.
+Auto-Regressive forests for multivariate time series modeling (mv-ARF) \cite{mvARF} uses a tree ensemble, where the trees are trained with different time lags.
+Most recently, WEASEL+MUSE \cite{schafer2017multivariate} builds a multivariate feature vector using a classical bag of patterns approach on each variable with various sliding window sizes to capture discrete features, words, and pairs of words.
 Subsequently, feature selection is used to remove non-discriminative features using a Chi-squared test.
 The final classification is obtained using a logistic classifier on the final feature vector.

 Deep learning has also yielded promising results for multivariate time series classification.
 In 2014, \textit{Yi et al.} propose using Multi-Channel Deep Convolutional Neural Network (MC-DCNN) for multivariate time series classification.
 MC-DCNN takes input from each variable to detect latent features.
-The latent features from each channel are fed into a MLP to perform classification \cite{zheng2014time}.
+The latent features from each channel are fed into an MLP to perform classification \cite{zheng2014time}.